kubestellar/kubestellar/docs/content/direct/transforming.md

 # Transforming Desired State

 This document is for users of a release.
-Examples of using the latest stable release are in [the examples document](examples.md).
+Examples of using the latest release are in [the example scenarios document](example-scenarios.md).
 This document adds information not conveyed in the examples.

 KubeStellar has two kinds of transformations of desired workload state on its way from WDS to WEC: one kind is independent of the WEC, and